Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-MakeTexture.md

 [Screen](Screen)('[Close](Close)'); is called.
 Only [Screen](Screen)('[Close](Close)', textureIndex); would close the
 texture.
 'floatprecision' defines the precision with which the texture should be stored
 and processed.
+If omitted, the default value in normal display mode is zero,
-Default value is zero, which asks to store textures with 8 bit
+which asks to store textures with 8 bit per color component precision in
-per color component precision, a suitable format for standard images read via
+unsigned normalized (unorm) color range, a suitable format for standard images
-imread().
+read via imread() and displayed on normal display devices.
+If the onscreen or
+parent window 'WindowIndex' is a HDR (High Dynamic Range) window displayed on a
+HDR capable display device, then 'floatprecision' defaults to 2 instead of 0, to
+accomodate the need for high image color precision and the larger value range in
+HDR mode.
 A non-zero value will store the textures color component values as
 floating point precision numbers, useful for complex blending operations and
-calculations on the textures and for processing and display of high dynamic
+calculations on the textures, and for processing and display of high precision
-range image textures, either on a LDR display via tone-mapping, or on a HDR
+or high dynamic range image textures, either on a LDR display via tone-mapping,
-display.
-If floatprecision is set to 1, the texture gets stored in half\_float
+or on a HDR display.
+If 'floatprecision' is set to 1, then the texture gets
-format, i.e. 16 bit per color component - Suitable for most display purposes and
+stored in half-float fp16 format, i.e. 16 bit per color component - Suitable for
-fast on recent gfx-hardware.
-A value of 2 asks for full 32 bit single precision
+most display purposes and fast on current gfx-hardware.
+A value of 2 (the
+default setting for a HDR onscreen display window) asks for full 32 bit single
-float per color component.
-Useful for complex computations and image processing,
+precision float per color component.
+Useful for complex computations and image
-but can be extremely slow when texture filtering is used on any piece of
-graphics hardware manufactured before the year 2007.
-If a value of 1 is
+processing, but slower, and takes up twice as much video memory.
+If a value of 1
-provided, asking for 16 bit floating point textures, but the graphics hardware
+is provided, asking for 16 bit floating point textures, but the graphics
-does not support this, then PTB tries to allocate a 15 bit precision signed
+hardware does not support this, then in non-HDR mode [Screen](Screen) tries to allocate a
-integer texture instead, assuming the graphics hardware supports that.
-Such a
+15 bit precision signed integer texture instead, if the graphics hardware
-texture is more precise than the 16 bit floating point texture it replaces, but
+supports that.
+Such a texture is more precise than the 16 bit floating point
-can not store values outside the range [-1.0; 1.0].
-On [OpenGL](OpenGL)-ES hardware, a 32
+texture it replaces, but can not store values outside the range [-1.0; 1.0].
+If
+the window is a HDR window, then this function will simply fail if floating
+point storage is not supported, as use of floating point storage is crucial for
-bit floating point texture is selected instead.
+HDR images.
+On [OpenGL](OpenGL)-ES hardware, a 32 bit floating point texture is selected
+instead.
 'textureOrientation' This optional argument labels textures with a special
 orientation.
 Normally (value 0) a Matlab matrix is passed in standard Matlab
 column-major dataformat.
 This is efficient for drawing of textures but not for